HsiangHung/Machine_Learning_Note/ML_fundamentals/Gradient_Descent/README.md

 * **Min-batch**: A mixture of Batch and SGD.
 The drawback is that it wanders around the minimum region but never converges (like SGD).

 For Batch Gradient Descent, the algorithm traces a straight line towards the minimum.
 If the cost function is convex, then it converges to a global minimum and if the cost function is not convex, then it converges to a local minimum.
 The learning rate is typically held constant over here.

+Here is the post [[Jason Brownlee]][A Gentle Introduction to Mini-Batch Gradient Descent and How to Configure Batch Size] to discuss what value of batch size in Mini-Batch Gradient Descent.
+A good default for batch size might be 32, and 64,....

 The comparison between the gradient descents can be illustrated below (credit from [[Z² Little]][Gradient Descent: Stochastic vs. Mini-batch vs. Batch vs. AdaGrad vs. RMSProp vs. Adam]):
 ![comparison_gradient](images/gradient_comparison.png)